Alexander the Great Coin Earrings

 Details

-Sterling silver coins of Alexander the Great set in 18K yellow gold with rhodolite garnet cabochon drops.
+These earrings feature sterling silver coins depicting Alexander the Great, set in 18K gold and finished with rhodolite garnet cabochon drops.

 Handmade in Rome.